vkhot2023/t20-project/README.md

 fact_bowling_summary:500 records  match,	bowlingTeam,	bowlerName,	overs	maiden,	runs,	wickets	economy,	0s,	4s,	6s,	wides,	noBalls,	match_id

-## DashBoard and Model Generation
+## DashBoard Development

 Data parsed in Microsoft PowerBI for Model development.
-Model developes in such way that each data point has data consistency and relationship with respect to selected data point to provide User Required data insights. we developed User friendly Dynamic Dashboard using Microsoft PowerBI tool to check various parameters.
+The model develops in such a way that each data point has data consistency,and data relationship remains intact.
+We developed User-friendly Dynamic Dashboard using the Microsoft PowerBI tool to check various parameters.

 Final 15 Players Dashboard Screenshot: